robert-lindsey/WCRP/README.md

 # WCRP

-WCRP is a Weighted Chinese Restaurant Process (WCRP) model for inferring skill labels in Bayesian Knowledge Tracing.
+WCRP is a Weighted Chinese Restaurant Process model for inferring skill labels in Bayesian Knowledge Tracing.

 Check out the [paper](http://papers.nips.cc/paper/5554-automatic-discovery-of-cognitive-skills-to-improve-the-prediction-of-student-learning) for more information.